mgorce4/mgorce4/README.md

 [Latice game developpement](https://github.com/mgorce4/latice.git)
 ----------------------------------------------------------------------
-* __Explanations:__ As a school projects we are developping a Latice game on a java terminal for the first versions and to the next ones transfer it on the graphic side with java FX and scene Builder
+* __Explanations:__ As a school projects we are developping a Latice game on a java terminal for the first versions and to the next ones transfer it on the graphic side with java FX and scene Builder.
+I lead my team of junior developpers to the final version
 *  __Languages :__ Java, JavaFX

 ### Diplomas and certificates